Moe-hacker/ruri/README.md

 ```
 Very simple as you can see.
 For command line examples, please see `ruri -H`.
+# About config:
+Since v3.0, ruri can use [k2v](https://github.com/Moe-hacker/libk2v), a new simple config format, to store the config of a container.
+# About rurienv:
+Since v3.0, ruri removed the daemon, it use a new way to store the info of a running container.
+ruri will creat `/.rurienv` file into the container, to store runtime info of container.
+The rurienv file is automatically controled by ruri, please do not edit it.
 # About tty:
 The command `tty` in ruri might say that "not a tty".
 If you need to run some program like `gpg`, please use `script -q -O /dev/null` in container.